bacemkarray/transformer-playground/README.md

 # LLM Fine‑Tuning Benchmark: LoRA vs QLoRA on XSum

 This project benchmarks **parameter‑efficient fine‑tuning** strategies on a real summarization task.
-The focus is on how much quality a 7B model can recover by training **<1%** of its weights, and how quantized adapters (QLoRA) compare to standard LoRA in both quality and efficiency.
+The focus is on how much quality a 7B model can recover by training a very small fraction of its weights, and how quantized adapters (QLoRA) compare to standard LoRA in both quality and efficiency.

 ---

 ## 1. Purpose

 Large language models are expensive to fully fine‑tune.
-This benchmark tests how much performance you can recover by freezing the 7B base model and only training low-rank adapter layers.
+This benchmark tests how much performance you can recover by freezing the base model and only training low-rank adapter layers.

 The goals: